In Mendocino County, the welcome for four-legged friends goes far beyond a bowl of water outside local businesses and a doggie treat or two.

 No trip to Mendocino County is complete without some wine tasting.
 You don’t have to leave your pets behind.
 There are two major wine producing areas: Anderson Valley, known for its world famous Pinot Noirs, and the Redwood Corridor, which produces numerous varietals.
 All wineries listed in the pet guide welcome pets, some in tasting rooms and some at outdoor decks or patios.
 A few even have resident canine greeters!

 No one likes to leave a pet behind while dining.
-So why not choose one of the restaurants listed in our guide?
+So bring Fido along and prepare to dine with all the family!
 Though the health department does not allow dogs (except service dogs) in the actual restaurant, many restaurants have outdoor decks perfect for meals for the whole family.
+Try pet-friendly place in Mendocino village and the outdoor dining options in downtown Ukiah that welcome pooches on their porches!

 No dog objects to playing on the beach or hiking through the redwoods with its owners.
 But Mendocino County also offers pets a train ride on the Skunk Train, a romp through the flowers at the Botanical Gardens, a canoe or kayak ride, or a whale watching cruise.
 There are even several off-leash dog parks and beaches for those dogs that need a little extra exercise.